How much can a penny buy?

 We are fortunate electricity is such an excellent value because we have a huge appetite for it.
 Electricity is not expensive.
 It’s that we use it for so many different things: lighting, heating, cooking, cooling, refrigeration, cleaning, washing, working, entertainment, communications, and even transportation these days.

-Despite energy efficiency advancements, the average household uses more electronic gadgets and needs more power to operate them every year.
-In 2015, Americans spent nearly $400 billion on electricity.
-In fact, according to the U.S. Energy Information Administration, the average utility customer used 10,972 kilowatt-hours of electricity in 2018.
-Per month, that equates to 914 kilowatt-hours.
-Per day, Americans used approximately 30 kilowatt-hours of electricity.
+Despite energy efficiency advancements, the average household uses more electronic gadgets and needs more power to operate them yearly.
+According to the US Energy Information Administration, the United States used 3.9 trillion kilowatt hours of electricity in 2021.
+That's 13 times more electricity than was used in 1950!

 Clearly, our appetite for electricity shows no signs of slowing down.
 So, the next time you flip a switch, turn on your television or run your washing machine, remember the value electricity holds.
 And know that employees at your local electric cooperative are looking out for you by working together to keep electric bills affordable, controlling costs through innovation, and putting you, our members, first.

 Your local electric cooperative works hard to keep your electricity safe, reliable and affordable.
 But you play a role in the price of your power.
 Just as you might cut back on eggs if your budget is tight, we can work with you to reduce your monthly electric bill.
-To find out how you can take control of your electric use and save energy and money, contact your cooperative’s energy advisor or visit www.takecontrolandsave.coop.
+Take a look at our blog for more energy-saving tips and tricks!